 - Keep the room lighted softly while watching television or DVDs.
 Too much contrast between the screen and the rest of the room can make your eyes work too hard.

-For more on television and eyestrain, look at the links on the next page.
+For more on television and eyestrain, look at the links below.